conductor-motion/conduction-v2/README.md

 ### Repository Structure
 * `/` : The root of the Unity project.
 Contains configuration files and DLLs used for interacting with the System and Kinect V2.
-* `/NuiDatabase`, `/OpenNI2`, `/vgbtechs` : Configurations and libraries for interfacing with the Kinect and processing data from it.
+* `/Data` : Recorded videos and associated data separated into folders by date and time
+* `/Captures` : Screen-recorded videos of feedback given in the Playback Screen
 * `/ProjectSettings` : Unity project settings, which cover everything from editor settings to build settings
 * `/Assets` : All of the assets (objects, prefabs, scripts, etc.) used in the creation of Conduction
 * `/Assets/Audio` : Sounds for the metronome